Facebooktwitterredditpinterestlinkedintumblr

 Is LCD or LED Better For Your Eyes?

 The difference between LCD and LED monitors is the backlight.
-With a cold fluorescent cathode display, an LCD will cause eye strain because it uses light that’s dangerous for our eyes to look at all day long.
+With a cold fluorescent cathode display, an LCD will cause eye strain because it uses light that’s dangerous for our eyes to look at all day.

-With LED, there is no such problem thanks to their safer alternative – Light Emitting Diodes.
+There is no such problem with LED thanks to their safer alternative – Light Emitting Diodes.
 In addition, they have better picture quality too.

 Is LCD or LED Better For Gaming?

 LCD monitors are cheaper, but they have lower contrast and brightness rates.
-That means you can’t see what’s on the screen clearly which may also tire your eyes or even cause permanent damage after long hours of playing games with them over time as well.
+That means you can’t see what’s on the screen clearly, which may also tire your eyes or cause permanent damage after long hours of playing games with them over time.

 Conclusion

-In order to find the perfect monitor for your workspace and gaming needs, consider what features are necessary.
-For example, an LED monitor holds a lot of advantages over other types because they last longer than an LCD monitor with better picture quality as well.
+Consider the necessary features to find the perfect monitor for your workspace and gaming needs.
+For example, an LED monitor holds a lot of advantages over other types because it also lasts longer than an LCD monitor with better picture quality.

-If you want something cheaper though (and don’t need all those extra features), then go ahead and get yourself an LCD monitor.
-Just make sure that any model isn’t too slow when it comes to response time.
+If you want something cheaper (and don’t need all those extra features), go ahead and get yourself an LCD monitor.
+Just make sure that any model isn’t too slow regarding response time.

 Tim Miller